1st Regiment Greek Light Infantry: Uniforms and equipment

 The men of the regiment were reported as wearing "Albanian dress" in 1810; their orders stated "clothing and accoutrements were to be made in the Albanian fashion".
 Enlisted men wore red jackets with yellow cuffs, facings, and trim; for the officers, these were gold and white, over a white shirt, foustanella, breeches and stockings.
 Headwear was usually a red cap (resembling a fez or small beret, like the fario of the Greek Evzones).
 In some contemporary prints, the officers and men are depicted wearing fillets (kefalodesmoi) instead of caps.
 Officers wore a crested red dragoon-style helmet, as depicted in the drawing of Richard Church and of later drawings of Greek War of Independence (after 1821) leader Theodoros Kolokotronis who continued to wear the helmet.
 Footwear consisted of what are described as "tied sandals" and in illustrations resemble the moccasin-like tsarouhia of the Evzones, only they lack pompoms and have extra lacing to keep them secure.
 Officers are depicted as wearing taller, higher-heeled three-quarter shoes or short boots.
 The troops refused to carry British knapsacks, only haversacks.

-The men were armed initially with sawed-off muskets, (Note: Probably kariofilia (καριοφίλια), klepht-style sawed-off musket carbines originally made by Italian gun-makers named Carolo e Figli ("Charles & Sons"), whence their Greek name.
+The regiment's soldiers were armed initially with sawed-off muskets, (Note: Probably kariofilia (καριοφίλια), klepht-style sawed-off musket carbines originally made by Italian gun-makers named Carolo e Figli ("Charles & Sons"), whence their Greek name.
 See καριοφίλι.) but gradually came to prefer British-issue muskets and by 1813 this is what they carried.
 They wore sword bayonets on waist belts instead of shoulder or cross-belts (this was also common among British light infantry and rifle units).
 Officers carried longer sabre-style weapons, just as their light infantry counterparts in Western European armies did.
 The men were supposed to be issued pistols, but it was "thought prudent" not to issue them to the men as they were, in the view of one historian 'always volatile', although officers carried.
-At least one contemporary print by Charles Hamilton Smith shows enlisted men of the sister regiment wearing pistols, another two by Goddard depict an enlisted man with a single pistol, possibly French pattern, and the other an officer of the 1st with a brace of pistols and enlisted man with one.
+An 1812 print by Charles Hamilton Smith shows enlisted men of the 2nd Regiment Greek Light Infantry wearing pistols, another two by Goddard depict an enlisted man with a single pistol, possibly French pattern, and the other an officer of the 1st with a brace of pistols and enlisted man with one.